kane50613/github-as-a-blog/README.md

 ## Key Features

-- Issues stores within your repository.
 - Support for both Light and Dark mode.
 - Latest technologies including Next.js App Router, Server Actions, Edge Runtime, and more.
 - SEO-friendly architecture with server-side rendering.
 - `@tailwindcss/typography` for beautiful typography.
+- Cached data for improved performance.

 ---
 ## How do I plan the project?